 - Start by prepping the potatoes and carrots.
-Wash the potatoes and carrot and remove any black spots from the potatoes and cut the potatoes into cubes, then cut the tips and bottoms from the carrots and cut them into chunks – about 6 per carrot.
-Place carrots and potatoes at the bottom of a roasting dish and liberally sprinkle salt and pepper over the vegetables.
+Wash and trim the potatoes and carrots; cut the potatoes into large cubes, and the carrots into chunks – about 6 per carrot.
+Place carrots and potatoes on the bottom of a roasting dish and liberally sprinkle salt and pepper over them.

 - Now prepare the chicken.
-To do so start by removing the giblets packet, and wash and place on a clean cutting board.
+Remove the giblets packet, and wash and place chicken on a clean cutting board.
 Pat dry with paper towel.

-- Over the chicken and vegetables in the roasting pan pour 3-4 tablespoons olive oil.
-Sprinkle a little salt and pepper over the chicken, and place in the oven.
+- Over the chicken and vegetables in the roasting pan, pour 3-4 tablespoons olive oil.
+Sprinkle a little salt and pepper over the chicken, and place in the oven, uncovered.

 Nutrition Information:Yield: 4 Serving Size: 1/4 of recipe